 - Exposed code: The code is no longer protected by the enterprise firewalls but constantly stressed through genuine callers and malicious digital users of the present-day service endpoints for the borderless enterprises.

-- Point solutions: Tens of security tools5 to protect and control from different vendors end up as optimized point solutions.
+- Point solutions: Third-party security tools to protect and control often end up as optimized point solutions.
 This leaves the existing IT teams, already facing challenges with competency and resources, to sort through the process and technical integration.
 Any gap becomes a new vulnerability.

-- Human weaknesses: Phishing emails, weak passwords, human errors/ignorance and misconfigured tools still show up in root cause investigations for security breaches.
-It highlights that human interventions continue to be the weakest link6 and need to be effectively addressed.
+- Human weaknesses: Phishing emails, weak passwords, human errors and ignorance, and misconfigured tools still show up in root cause investigations for security breaches.
+It highlights that human interventions continue to be the weakest link and need to be effectively addressed.

 Zero Trust to the Rescue